 2nd in the UK for Teaching Quality for the subject of Mathematics, and 5th in UK for Student Experience (The Times and Sunday Times Good University Guide 2019)

 97% overall satisfaction for the Department of Mathematics.
 (NSS 2019)

 96% of our graduates were in work or further study within 6 months, 4% more than Mathematical Science graduates nationally (HESA 2018*)

 Why study Film and Television Studies and Mathematics at Aberystwyth?

 The Department of Theatre, Film and Television Studies at Aberystwyth is the highest rated Arts and Humanities Department in Wales, according to the results of the 2014 Research Excellence Framework, with 60% of research submitted being rated world-leading.

-Aberystwyth Arts Centre, one of the largest campus arts centres in the UK, is situated on the main university campus, and is a popular venue where you can stage your work and enjoy performances and screenings of all kinds.
+Aberystwyth Arts Centre, one of the largest campus Arts Centre in the UK, is situated on the main university campus and is a popular venue where you can stage your work and enjoy performances and screenings of all kinds.

 Cutting-edge research inspires our mathematics teaching: the Department of Mathematics entered almost 90% of its staff in the latest UK-wide periodic assessment of university research (the 2014 Research Excellence Framework).
-The results showed that one in eight of our research papers are world leading, and more than 60% are either world leading or internationally excellent.
-All of our research, and the impact it has outside universities, was judged to be of an international standard.
+The results showed that one in eight of our research papers are world leading, and more than 60% are either world-leading or internationally excellent.
+All of our research and the impact it has outside the university was judged to be of an international standard.
 You are therefore guaranteed to be taught by staff who are at the forefront of the subject.